| Newsletter

 for Vietnam became much more highly contaminated with dioxin as

+the result of sloppy, hasty manufacturing.
 Unknown to the millions of American soldiers and Vietnamese civilians

 being exposed to the herbicides, the chemical manufacturers were